 Sewing Minky Tips

 Minky is such a soft fabric and makes great blankets.
 It is long lasting and fade resistant.
-The fabric doesn’t wrinkle easily either.
+The fabric doesn’t wrinkle easily either but it is hard to sew with at first.
+That is why I’m sharing my minky tips.

 It comes in many patterns, solids and embossed designs.
 The fabric is mainly sold through Shannon Fabrics.
 They call their fabric line Cuddle.
 Fabric.com is a great place to get minky.
 If you buy over $50, your shipping is free.
 Etsy is also another good place.